 The Company recognizes financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
 All financial assets and liabilities are recognized at fair value on initial recognition, except for trade receivables which are initially measured at transaction price.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, which are not at fair value from the same and the financial assets and financial transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, which are not at fair value through profit or loss, are added to the fair value on initial recognition.